dutchcoders/goftp/README.md

 Contributions are welcome.

 * Sourav Datta: for his work on the anonymous user login and multiline return status.
+* Vincenzo La Spesa: for his work on resolving login issues with specific ftp servers

 ## Creators